International Association of Music Libraries, Archives and Documentation Centres

-The International Association of Music Libraries, Archives and Documentation Centres (IAML), also known as Association Internationale des Bibliothèques, Archives et Centres de Documentation Musicaux (AIBM) and Internationale Vereinigung der Musikbibliotheken, Musikarchive und Musikdokumentationszentren (IVMB), is an organisation of libraries with music departments, music conservatory libraries, radio and orchestra archives, university institutes, music documentation centers, music publishers, and music dealers that fosters international cooperation and promotes music bibliography and music library science.
+The International Association of Music Libraries, Archives and Documentation Centres (IAML) is an organisation of libraries with music departments, music conservatory libraries, radio and orchestra archives, university institutes, music documentation centers, music publishers, and music dealers that fosters international cooperation and promotes music bibliography and music library science.

 It was founded in Paris in 1951 and its three official languages are English, German, and French.

 History

 IAML was founded after World War II to "promote international cooperation and standardization in such matters as cataloging, standards of service, personnel training and the exchange of materials between libraries."
 The founding of IAML was a three-year process from 1949 to 1951.
 It was part of the United Nations' mission to promote world peace.
 The founding conferences were held in Basel and Florence in 1949, in Lüneburg in 1950, and in Paris in 1951, the last one conducted by UNESCO.

 The Accademia Nazionale Luigi Cherubini celebrated its 100th anniversary in 1949, an event that brought around 60 music librarians, musicologists, and museum professionals from twelve countries to Florence.
 This was the first meeting of music librarians from around the world; plans for a separate organization had been discussed since the founding of the International Musicological Society in 1927, but the Second World War prevented anything from taking shape.
 The war had caused heavy losses at many libraries, and international cooperation was of utmost importance.

 The goals of the Florence conference included updating the status and locations of the musical sources described in Robert Eitner's Biographisch-Bibliographisches Quellen-Lexikon der Musiker und Musikgelehrten der christlichen Zeitrechnung bis zur Mitte des neunzehnten Jahrhunderts (Leipzig, 1900–1904), establishing a central office in each country responsible for microfilming musical sources from before 1800, and addressing issues related to music cataloging.
 The first goal was realized in 1952 with the founding of the Répertoire International des Sources Musicales.

 In 1951, IAML had 120 participants from 23 countries, by 1952, their membership had grown to 230.
-Membership grew to about 1,100 members in 39 countries in 1969 and 1,850 members in 40 countries in 1991, with national branches in 26 countries as of 2017.
+Membership grew to about 1,100 members in 39 countries in 1969 and 1,850 members in 40 countries in 1991.
+As of 2025 there are 24 national branches with IAML presences in a further 10 countries.

 IAML has professional sections, subject sections, study group, and project groups that focus on particular aspects of music librarianship and documentation.
 Two professional organizations, the International Association of Music Information Centres and the International Association of Sound and Audiovisual Archives began as IAML groups but later formed their own organizations.

 Structure

-The IAML board of directors is made up of the president, past president, secretary general, treasurer, and vice presidents.
-The board governs IAML together with a Council (which includes representatives from national branches and professional sections) and the General Assembly.
+The IAML Board comprises the president, immediate past president (2 years) or president-elect (1 year), secretary general, treasurer, and four elected vice presidents.
+The Board governs IAML together with the (annual) General Assembly.
+National Branches and Subject Sections are represented respectively by the Forum of National Representatives and the Forum of Sections.

 IAML is affiliated with the International Federation of Library Associations and Institutions (IFLA), the International Music Council, and the International Musicological Society (IMS).